Local Dissipativity Analysis of Nonlinear Systems: Conclusion

 \section{Conclusion}

 This paper presents a general method to determine the local dissipativity properties of nonlinear control affine systems.
 We develop a convex optimization program that simultaneously optimizes the desired \ac{io} characterization of the system and synthesizes the corresponding storage function.
 Further, we provide guarantees that our analysis method will always be feasible when determining \ac{cpa} or quadratic storage functions for systems with strict local dissipativity properties.
+Prior results establishing dissipativity characterizations are either limited to polynomial systems, only consider gain, or rely on ad hoc, ingenuity.
+Numerical results show that our techniques produce similarly tight characterizations to alternatives (when those alternatives are available).